 The questionnaire has three sections and five two questions.
-The first section included demographics questions.
+The first section included demographic questions.
 Another section asked respondents to report their travel habits in a series of dichotomous questions.
-In order to explore the relationship between respondents and usage of IA-based machine translations for travel, intensity has been measured using 5-points Likert scale that varies between not useful at all = 5 to very useful = 1.
-The remainder of the questionnaire focused on the general knowledge of IA-based machine translators and their influence on holiday, including an exhaustive list of strengths, weaknesses, opportunities and threats.
+To explore the relationship between respondents and usage of IA-based machine translations for travel, the intensity has been measured using a 5-point Likert scale that varies between not useful at all = 5 to very useful = 1.
+The remainder of the questionnaire focused on the general knowledge of AI-based machine translators and their influence on holiday, including an exhaustive list of strengths, weaknesses, opportunities and threats.

 The questionnaire was written in Italian because all respondents are Italian to limit nationality and social influence.
-To facilitate interviews, participants live in Italy and used smart phone apps or at least had experience and knowledge of using smart devices.
+To facilitate interviews, participants lived in Italy and used smartphone apps or at least had experience and knowledge of using smart devices.

-A eleven-page questionnaire was used as the survey instrument and it was developed with four main constructs including scale items.
-Further, to collect required information from many respondents, interviewers used a face-to-face survey method.
+An eleven-page questionnaire was used as the survey instrument and it was developed with four main constructs including scale items.
+Further, to collect required information from many respondents, interviewers used a faceto-face survey method.

 Two-period pretests were conducted to test the questionnaire among tourism experts to enhance the length of the questionnaire.
-Validity of the research instrument can be appraised by a panel of able professionals whose expertise can judge whether the scale measures what it intends to measure and the questions are clear (Zikmund et al., 2013).
+The validity of the research instrument can be appraised by a panel of able professionals whose expertise can judge whether the scale measures what it intends to measure and the questions are clear (Zikmund et al., 2013).

 The first pretest (n = 32) employed interviews with experts in restaurants and hotels.
 Some basic formatting issues were addressed because of the pretest.
-A second pretest (n = 12) was conducted with experts of travel agencies.
+A second pretest (n = 12) was conducted with experts from travel agencies.
 Modifications and reviews, including a radical change of seven questions, were made because of this second test.

-Based on the input received, modifications and reviews, including a cancellation of few items in the questionnaire and a radical change of seven questions, were done and wordings change to enhance understandability.
+Based on the input received, modifications and reviews, including the cancellation of a few items in the questionnaire and a radical change of seven questions, were done and wording was changed to enhance understandability.

 This study adopted a one-stage questionnaire survey approach to address concerns about non-temporal causal relationships in cross-sectional studies.
 Data collection occurred in September 2024.
 Questionnaires were sent out through email, and steps were implemented to verify IP addresses and avoid duplicate submissions.
 A total of 380 completed questionnaires were received, resulting in a response rate of 46.38%.
-Respondents were explicitly asked to reflect on online context when filling out the responses to the questionnaire items.
-Fifty responses were eliminated due to their nonrandom missing value.
-The non-response biases was tested and compared the "early" and "late" respondents' responses, based on the date of the received replies to the questionnaire (Tjuatja et al., 2024).
+Respondents were explicitly asked to reflect on the online context when filling out the responses to the questionnaire items.
+Fifty responses were eliminated due to their non-random missing value.
+The non-response biases were tested and compared the "early" and "late" respondents' responses, based on the date of the received replies to the questionnaire (Tjuatja et al., 2024).
 Useable responses in the sample set from the face-to-face survey, from the total of 320 collected surveys (Table 1).